-Maria D. Garcia is Of Counsel at Kozyak Tropin & Throckmorton, and focuses her practice on health care law and commercial litigation.
-She has extensive experience in managed care litigation and advising health care providers on various legal issues.
-She received her B.A., magna cum laude, from Florida International University, where she majored in Political Science.
-She earned her Juris Doctor from Florida International University College of Law.
+Maria D. Garcia is a Partner and Co-Chair of the Healthcare Practice at Kozyak Tropin & Throckmorton and focuses her practice on health care law and commercial litigation.
+She has extensive experience in managed care litigation and advising healthcare providers regarding Medicare, Medicaid, and commercial health plan issues.
+Maria has led multiple multi-million-dollar managed care litigation matters in arbitration and state and federal courts.
+Maria also provides guidance to health care providers on various transactional legal issues, such as business expansion, federal and state regulatory compliance, practice formation, joint ventures, managed care contracting, and non-compete agreements.
+She received her B.A., magna cum laude, from Florida International University (FIU), and earned her Juris Doctor from the FIU College of Law.

 What's trending with Maria

 KTT Attorneys Maria D. Garcia and Robert Neary, along with co-counsel Stephanie Casey, were recently granted their motion for summary judgement in the Southern District of Florida for their clients, the putative plaintiffs in a case against Aetna for denial of PBRT coverage.

 Many of the health monitoring activities we used to do in our doctor's office have moved into the digital world.
 Smart watches and apps track our sleep, workouts, diet, and stress levels.
 We use online portals to check test results, refill prescriptions, and make doctor’s appointments.

 Garcia's family had owned a business in Santiago de Cuba, one of the island's largest cities, until Fidel Castro's government took it and imprisoned him for speaking out in 1961.
 For Garcia's father Jose Antonio Garcia, disagreeing with Castro's communist ideas and policies meant 12 years behind bars.